-This expanded set of words can be translated word-by-word, possibly applying stemming, obtaining a set of tokens to be used by an IRS in the target language.
+This expanded set of words can be translated word-by-word, possibly applying stemming, to obtain a set of tokens to be used by an IRS in the target language.
 The resulting ranked list of documents can be taken as the final result of a run on a given topic.
-Moreover, the same principle of thread identification can be applied to the target language, in order to rerank the documents according to their belonging to potentially relevant threads.
-After that threads are highlighted in both source and target language, a coupling between threads might help refining the results of the run.
-These steps have not been investigated in detail yet, and they are left as future work.
+Moreover, the same principle of thread identification can be applied to the target language, in order to rerank the documents according to the threads to which they are potentially relevant.
+Threads are then highlighted in both source and target language, a coupling between threads might help to refine the results of the run.
+These steps have not been investigated in detail yet, and are left as future work.

-3.4 The Thread-based Algorithm
+3.4 The Thread-Based Algorithm

-According to the proposed methodology, we developed an algorithm that have been implemented in our IRS.
+According to the methodology outlined above, we developed an algorithm that has been implemented in our IRS.
 The main step can be described as follows.

 - 1. The topic in the source language is used to query an IRS in the same language.
 A ranked list of potentially relevant documents is obtained.
 At this step stemming can be carried out on the source language to possibly improve the performance of the IRS. - 2.
 The first K documents, where K is an integer that has been tested within the range $50 \le K \le 100$ , are used as the initial set of singletons for hierarchical clustering.
 The distance between pairs of documents is computed as the cosine of the angle between documents. - 3.
-The merging of clusters stops when the number of created clusters is 10 or when the present distance between documents is 0.9.
-The cluster that contains the top rank document is taken as the news thread that is more likely relevant to the topic in the source language. - 4.
+The merging of clusters stops when the number of created clusters is 10 or when the current distance between documents is 0.9.
+The cluster that contains the top ranked document is taken as the news thread that is most likely to be relevant to the topic in the source language. - 4.
 The H words that are good candidates to improve query translation are used to expand the initial query in the source language, obtaining an extended set of tokens.
 A maximum of 10 words for the title of the query and 100 words for the description of the query have been used to expand queries during tests.
 The algorithm for choosing these words is described in the following section. - 5.
-All the tokens in the extended set are translated singularly, using an on-line translation Web service, obtaining an extended set of translated tokens.
+All the tokens in the extended set are translated singly, using an on-line translation Web service, obtaining an extended set of translated tokens.
 These tokens are added to the word-by-word translation of the topic in the source language.
 We used the Google translation Web service. - 6.
 All of the tokens in the target language are used to query an IRS in the same target language.
 Also at this step, stemming can be carried out in order to improve the system performances.

-Finding Good Candidate Words of a Cluster
+Finding Good Candidate Words of a Cluster.
 Once the news thread has been found in the first K retrieved documents, how do we choose the words that are going to expand the original query?
-We propose the following approach: we use a (tf × idf)-like weighting scheme to weight terms of a cluster.
-In particular, we consider the documents of the cluster as boolean vectors, so that we do not make an explicit use of term frequency.
-For each word w we count how many documents contain w and name it cluster frequency CF, and we use it in a (tf × idf)-like formula.
+We propose the following approach: we use a $(tf \times idf)$ -like weighting scheme to weight terms of a cluster.
+In particular, we consider the documents of the cluster as boolean vectors, thus we do not make an explicit use of term frequency.
+For each word w we count how many documents contain w and name it cluster frequency CF, and use it in a $(tf \times idf)$ -like formula.